pengwynn/athena-cli/README.md

 ##### Configuring the JDBC driver

-The underlying Java code needs to know where you
+The underlying Java code needs to know where to find your [JDBC driver](http://docs.aws.amazon.com/athena/latest/ug/connect-with-jdbc.html#downloading-the-driver).
+Add the path to your `CLASSPATH` environment variable.
+Something like:

+Example:

+    export CLASSPATH="$CLASSPATH:~/src/AthenaJDB41-1.0.0.jar"

 ##### Setting the scratch folder